Bandwidth/bandwidth.github.io/voice/bxml/callbacks/recordComplete.md

 {% method %}
 ##  Record Complete event

-The Record Complete event is sent after a [`<Record>`](../verbs/record.md) verb has executed.
-It indicates when and why the recording completed.
+The Record Complete event is sent after a [`<Record>`](../verbs/record.md) verb has executed and the BXML returned by this callback is executed next.

+At a later moment the [Recording Available](recordingAvailable.md) event is sent asynchronously once the recording is available for download.

 ### Expected response